Multi-species optically addressable spin defects in a van der Waals material: hBN single-crystal samples

 \subsection{Exfoliated flake characterisation}

-For the experiments presented in Fig.~2 of the main text, we used a thin flake exfoliated from a bulk crystal similar to that shown in Fig.~\ref{FigSI_bulk}(a,c).
-Flakes were exfoliated using adhesive tape and transferred directly onto a coplanar waveguide.
-This process allows for a strong and uniform RF driving field across the flake, required to observe multiple Rabi oscillations and thus analyse the Rabi frequency, see Sec.~\ref{sec:multiplicity}.

-Here we present some characterisation measurements of a typical flake, exfoliated from a crystal irradiated at a dose of $2\times10^{18}$\,cm$^{-2}$.
-The PL image (550-700\,nm) [Fig.~\ref{FigSI_flake}(a)] shows relatively uniform visible emission throughout the flake, with some brighter spots and edges but no pronounced wrinkle feature as was seen in Fig.~\ref{FigSI_bulk}(c).
+For the experiments presented in Fig.~2 of the main text, we used a thin flake exfoliated from a bulk crystal similar to that shown in Fig.~\ref{FigSI_bulk}(a,c), irradiated at a dose of $2\times10^{18}$\,cm$^{-2}$.
+The PL image (550-700\,nm) of a typical flake is shown in Fig.~\ref{FigSI_flake}(a), exhibiting relatively uniform visible emission throughout the flake, with some brighter spots and edges but no pronounced wrinkle feature as was seen in Fig.~\ref{FigSI_bulk}(c).
 The PL spectrum averaged over the entire flake [Fig.~\ref{FigSI_flake}(b)] is dominated by the visible emission with only a subtle shoulder in the NIR due to the $\VB$ defects, indicating a relatively large density of $\C$ defects in this flake.

-Pulsed ODMR spectra of the $\C$ defects at $B_z=100$\,mT [Fig.~\ref{FigSI_flake}(c)] reveal a positive contrast of up to 0.15\% (with a short RF $\pi$-pulse) and a linewidth down to 70\,MHz (with a long RF $\pi$-pulse to avoid power broadening).
+Pulsed ODMR spectra of the $\C$ defects at $B_0=100$\,mT [Fig.~\ref{FigSI_flake}(c)] reveal a positive contrast of up to 0.15\% (with a short RF $\pi$-pulse) and a linewidth down to 70\,MHz (with a long RF $\pi$-pulse to avoid power broadening).
 The spin lifetime of the $\C$ defects is found to be $T_1\approx12\,\upmu$s [Fig.~\ref{FigSI_flake}(d)] and the spin coherence time in a Hahn echo sequence is $T_2\approx80$\,ns [Fig.~\ref{FigSI_flake}(e)].

-We also measured the PL change due to applying a magnetic field $B=120$\,mT perpendicular to the $c$-axis [Fig.~\ref{FigSI_flake}(f)], showing a small PL reduction both in the NIR (as expected for $\VB$) and in the visible.
+We also measured the PL change due to applying a magnetic field $B_0=120$\,mT perpendicular to the $c$-axis [Fig.~\ref{FigSI_flake}(f)], showing a small PL reduction both in the NIR (as expected for $\VB$) and in the visible.
 Thus, for this flake we find the same anti-correlation between ODMR contrast and PL change due to a static field as we observed in the powder samples.